 Son Lester Harbaugh (1919-1987) was born in 1919.

 He married Margaret Brooks (Feb.
 8, 1919-1997), the daughter of Braden and Margaret (Miller) Brooks of Normalville, Fayette County.

 The Harbaughs made their residence in Normalville and went on to have a family of four children -- Vivian Biler, Sandra Tressler, Larry Harbaugh and Rodney Harbaugh.

 Margaret outlived him by a decade.
-She died at the age of 78 on Feb.
+She died in Mill Run at the age of 78 on Feb.
 8, 1997.
 Her obituary also appeared in the Daily American.

 ~ Daughter Wilma "Gladys" (Harbaugh) Kellner ~

 Daughter Wilma "Gladys" Harbaugh (1927-living) was born in about 1927 and grew up in Mill Run, Fayette County.

 As a young woman, she made a living for two years as an employee of Robertshaw Thermostat plant in Youngwood, Westmoreland County, PA.

 Then on July 1, 1944, she married Robert Samuel Kellner ( ? - ? ), son of William J. and Dess (Young) Kellner of Oil City, Franklin County, PA.
 The nuptials were held in Jacksonville, FL, in the parsonage of the Springfield Presbyterian Church, officiated by Rev. Russell F. Johnson.
 At the time, Robert was a first class petty officer.
 News of the wedding was printed several months later in the Connellsville Daily Courier.

 Robert served for 44 months with the Navy during World War II and was honorably discharged at the Naval Air Base in Jacksonville in November 1945.
 From there the couple relocated to Oil City.